1994 - Honor Among Thugz + Exodus

 • Samples :

-• 1994/05 (~).
+• 1994/04-05 (~) (?).
+Included in Exodus tracklist.
 Remixed in R U Still Down (1997, Amaru).
 The song will be given a final mixdown by Tony Pizarro for Stay True album.
-That early state could be the second beat 2Pac worked at himself, maybe already with the help of Pizarro.
-In its original form, the beat really sounds like "He Vs. She (4 My Niggaz)", 2Pac probably asked Johnny J to remake a beat with that sample he loved (cf. Outlaw Immortalz : Thug Life Volume 2).
+That early state could be the second beat 2Pac worked at himself (with "Where Do We Go From Here"), maybe with the help of Pizarro.
+In its original form, the beat really sounds like "He Vs. She (4 My Niggaz)", 2Pac probably later asked Johnny J to remake a beat with that sample he loved (cf. Outlaw Immortalz : Thug Life Volume 2).
 Strange that this song appears in tracklists exactly when "Fuck The World" disappeared...

 • Samples :